Samsung says profit jumped 23%, likely thanks to strong chip demand - KESQ

 Samsung said it expects sales will fall about 7% to 52 trillion won ($43.6 billion).
 Analysts polled by Refinitiv had predicted 51.4 trillion in sales ($43 billion).

-Shares in Samsung opened up 1.5% in Seoul, before paring back those gains.
-The stock was last trading down about 1.5%.
+Shares in Samsung opened up 1.5% in Seoul, but later reversed those gains.
+The stock ended the day down 2.9%.
+South Korea’s Kospi Index closed down 1%.

 Samsung said the estimates “include a one-time gain related to the display business.”
 It did not otherwise elaborate on earnings, but will report full results for the second quarter at the end of this month.